tankh99/tp/docs/UserGuide.md

 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
 * When editing tags, the existing tags of the patient will be removed; i.e. adding of tags is not cumulative.
-* The `addp_ID` will not be changed when you edit an individual's information.
+* The `patientId` will not be changed when you edit an individual's information.
 * You can remove all the patient’s tags by typing `a/` without specifying any tags after it.